Recording with USB turntables or USB cassette decks

 Enable monitoring to set the recording level

-• Turn monitoring on by clicking once in the Recording Meter.
+- Turn monitoring on by right-clicking in the Recording Meter and selecting Enable Silent Monitoring.

 Recording

-Then, ignoring any instructions in the manufacturer's guide to select "stereo mix", simply press the Record button image of Record button in Transport Toolbar to start recording from the turntable.
+Then, ignoring any instructions in the manufacturer's guide to select "stereo mix", simply press the Record button in Transport Toolbar to start recording from the turntable.

 Recording, editing and exporting